alfianprabowo/mart/README.md

 # README

-This is Prototype for Bank Soal created by Wellcode Global&copy;
+This is Prototype developing with Ruby on Rails and PostgreSQL for Cantik Mart created by PT.
+PARAHYANGAN DIGITAL DEV&copy;